When the doors to Az’Kabek opened, it was an issue of great importance.

 “I will shape your path; I will feed your mind.
 You will follow my hooves all the way to the end, and I will give you your earned freedom.
 Do you swear to follow me?”

 There it was.
 The third question.
 No one moved in all the world, waiting for the answer, waiting for the reply, waiting for the green-eyed man to at least ask a question of his own.

 The man eyed Hestur for a long moment, unafraid of him, unafraid of anything, even Pael with his spears.
 And in that moment, Ravena envied him.
 His fearlessness; his power.
-The way he’d commanded wind, and the way he stood now, willingly oathing himself to bits as if he had a plan for escaping.
+The way he stood now, willingly oathing himself to bits as if he had a plan for escaping.